urri34/MyRTSPCapt/README.md

   }
 ```
 With this code we will have a sensor in HA that will simply said true or false about the stream 8.8.8.8 being saved.

+### Basic configuracion options:

+- MyRTSPCaptFile='MyRTSPCapt.py'

+The name of the file that we expect to be storing the RTSP stream

+- TimeLimit=20

+We get a process list every TimeLimit (it's somehow hard to take it from python)

+### Execution parameters:

+Just the ip of the RTSP you want to know its status:

+--ip/-i <ip> (The ip addres of the RTSP source, tipycaly the camera)